Updated on 2025-09-08 GMT+08:00

 After you select an HSS edition, the system automatically installs the HSS agent, enables account cracking prevention, and offers host security functions.

-If the basic or enterprise edition does not meet service requirements, you can Purchasing an HSS Quota and switch the edition on the HSS console to obtain advanced protection without reinstalling the agent.
+If the basic or enterprise edition does not meet your service requirements, you can purchase an HSS quota of your desired edition and change the protection quota edition on the HSS console to obtain advanced protection without reinstalling the agent.

 Figure 1 Enabling HSS